narayananvenk/react-native-paypal/docs/android-setup.md

 ###2.
 Add the module to your activity

-* For react native versions <= 0.28, add the following to your MainActivity.java.
-For react native versions >= 0.29, add the following to your MainApplication.java
+* Add the following to your MainApplication.java

 ```
 import com.rnpaypal.PaypalPackage;